leoncai1999/workout-heatmap/README.md

 are managed by Cloudflare and a custom domain name was bought from NameCheap

-**Key Dependencies:** React Bootstrap, React Bootstrap Table 2, React ChartJs 2, Mongoose, Decode Google Map Polyline Js, Google Mpas React
+**Key Dependencies:** React Bootstrap, React Bootstrap Table 2, React ChartJs 2, Mongoose, Decode Google Map Polyline Js, Google Maps React

 ## Recreating the Project

 To recreate and run this project on your own machine, start by cloning down this repository.
 Create a .env file in the frontend directory with the following variables:

-REACT_APP_GOOGLE_MAPS_API_KEY = {Your Google Maps API key}\
+`REACT_APP_GOOGLE_MAPS_API_KEY = {Your Google Maps API key}`\
-REACT_APP_STRAVA_CLIENT_ID = {Your Strava Client ID}\
+`REACT_APP_STRAVA_CLIENT_ID = {Your Strava Client ID}`\
-REACT_APP_STRAVA_SECRET = {Your Strava Secret}
+`REACT_APP_STRAVA_SECRET = {Your Strava Secret}`

-To run this program locally, type **npm start** in the frontend directory of the project and the project will run on localhost:3000.
-In the Strava API application settings, set the authorized callback domain to localhost:3000.

-To run set up the backend, create a MongoDB project and a .env variable in the backend directory with the following
+Then for the backend, create a MongoDB project and a .env variable in the backend directory with the following
 variable:

-MONGO_DB_URI = {Your MongoDB URI}
+`MONGO_DB_URI = {Your MongoDB URI}`

-You can then type **npm run dev** to run your backend locally on localhost:3001.
+After this setup, a docker compose file is provided for your convenience to run the project while handling potential dependency conflicts.
+Install the docker app and docker CLI.
+Then run the following commands to build the front end & backend docker files, and then run:

+`cd frontend && docker build . -f Dockerfile -t workoutheatmap-fe:1` `cd ..backend && docker build . -f Dockerfile -t workoutheatmap-be:1` `cd .. & docker compose up`

+Afterwards, your frontend and backend will be running on `localhost:3000` and `localhost:3001` respectively.
+In the Strava API application settings, set the authorized callback domain to `localhost:3000`.

+You can also run the project without docker by running `npm start` in the frontend and `npm run dev` in the backend.

 If you have questions, suggestions, or would like to report any issues, please feel free to reach out to me via email!